GSA/digitalgov.gov/content/news/2023/09/2023-09-25-why-the-american-people-deserve-a-digital-government.md

 source: whitehouse
 date: 2023-09-22 13:26:00 -0500
 title: Why the American People Deserve a Digital Government
-deck: OMB recently released new policy guidance for government that includes a variety of actions and standards to help Federal agencies design, develop, and deliver modern websites and digital services.
+deck: OMB released new policy guidance for government that includes a variety of actions and standards to help Federal agencies design, develop, and deliver modern websites and digital services.
 summary: OMB recently released new policy guidance for government that includes